nvaccess/nvda/readme.txt

 	* ConfigObj, version 4.6.0 or later:
 		* Web site: http://www.voidspace.org.uk/python/configobj.html
 		* Copy configobj.py and validate.py into the source directory.
-	* liblouis, version 1.7.0, Windows dll and Python bindings:
+	* liblouis, version 1.8.0 or later, Windows dll and Python bindings:
 		* Official web site: http://code.google.com/p/liblouis/
 		* A pre-built version has been provided for convenience at http://www.nvda-project.org/3rdParty/
 		* Copy the louis Python package directory into the source directory.